PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 ## 2. [Apache Spark](https://spark.apache.org/)
 ![Apache Spark - open source analytics tool](../images/blog/open-source-analytics-tools/apache-spark-screenshot.png)

 Apache Spark is an open source analytics engine specifically focused on large-scale data analysis — or big data analytics, as it’s commonly known.
-It can run on a wide range of technologies, including Hadoop, Apache Mesos or Kubernete, which makes it an incredibly versatile analytics option.
+It can run on a wide range of technologies, including Hadoop, Apache Mesos or Kubernetes, which makes it an incredibly versatile analytics option.

 However, the focus on libraries such as SQL make Apache Spark difficult for non-technical users as support is provided solely by the community.